 And win it has.
-The music venue, Omeara, hosts some of the best gigs and club nights in town.
+The nearby music venue, Omeara, hosts some of the best gigs and club nights in town.
 The food stalls are packed, night after night.
 The tables, indoor and out, are filled with people eating, drinking and making merry – there’s even a festive Christmas market at the right time of year.

+If you haven’t visited yet, what are you waiting for?
 Take a peek at what to expect when you go.

-Bars at Flat Iron Square
+New Favourites at Flat Iron Square

 Tap & Bottle

-The Georgian building setting and decidedly unfussy decoration sets the scene of a drinking den of times past but this wine taproom has its foot firmly in modern times.
-There’s the wine of course – served on tap it’s more efficient, has less wastage and is more eco-friendly.
-It also just so happens to be delicious.
+The Georgian building setting and decidedly unfussy decorations set the scene of a drinking den of times past, but this wine taproom has its foot firmly in modern times.
+There’s the wine of course – served on tap it’s more efficient, has less wastage, and is more eco-friendly.

 Bar Douro has been making a bit of a name for itself with its small plates dishes hailing from (yep, you guessed it) the Douro Valley.
-Gorge yourself on the punchy dishes, bursting with flavour and wash it down with some excellent Portuguese wine.
+Gorge yourself on the punchy dishes, bursting with flavour, and wash it down with some excellent Portuguese wine.

 Where The Pancakes Are

 Our continental neighbours realised many centuries ago that pancakes aren’t just for pancakes day but us Brits have been a bit slow on the uptake.

 Contemporary British food showcasing seasonal ingredients in a range of inventive eats.
 Lupins’ ever-changing menu marries fresh and bold flavours with a sense of adventure.
-My tip?
-Leave room for dessert.

 Check the listings – Omeara’s line-ups of upcoming nights are eclectic, yet all work well in the rather cosy Parisian-style music hall venue.